-The Company has a strategy for determining when and how voting rights attached to ownership of the Company's investments are to be exercised for the exclusive benefit of the Company.
-A summary of this strategy as well as the details of the actions taken on the basis of this strategy in relation to each Fund may be obtained free of charge during normal office hours at the registered office of the Management Company in Luxembourg and is available on the Investment Manager's website at www.wellington.com.
+The Umbrella Fund has a strategy for determining when and how voting rights attached to ownership of the Umbrella Fund's investments are to be exercised for the exclusive benefit of the Umbrella Fund.
+A summary of this strategy may be obtained by downloading the Adverse Sustainability Impacts Statement which is available on the Investment Manager's website at www.wellington.com/en/legal/sfdr.